 Automated correspondence checking of an RTL design against a specific, formally encoded ISA description is considered, e.g., in [19].
-They propose a verification approach that consists of: (1) choosing an arbitrary legal starting RTL state, (2) symbolically computing the corresponding ISA state by finishing partially executed instructions in the pipeline, (3) symbolically running one instruction in both the ISA and RTL models, and (4) comparing the programmer-visible parts of the designs.
-The approach exploits the logic of equality with uninterpreted functions and memories (EUFM) which allows for an abstraction of functional units and memories while completely modeling the control of a processor.
+They propose a verification approach exploiting logic of equality with uninterpreted functions and memories (EUFM) which allows for an abstraction of functional units and memories while completely modeling the control of a processor.
 In [20], EUFM is extended by positive equality of uninterpreted functions (PEUF) which greatly reduces the time needed for verification.
-The works [21], [22] further extend the approach by using positive equality of uninterpreted functions for modeling functional units, superscalar processors with multicycle execution units, exceptions, and branch prediction.
+The works [21], [22] further extend the approach by using uninterpreted functions for modeling functional units, superscalar processors with multicycle execution units, exceptions, and branch prediction.
+The methods were implemented in the EVC tool chain [23] using a reduction to SAT solving.
 Since the approach uses uninterpreted functions for operators unsupported by EUFM and/or PEUF, the verification may fail (or take too much time) on RTL designs with optimized operations.

-Another, yet similar approach to correspondence checking of the control of a microprocessor is described in [23].
+Another, yet similar approach to correspondence checking of the control of a microprocessor is described in [24].
 The work proposes a method of automatic formal verification of a pipelined implementation against its ISA specification by using IPC to prove that all assertions of all instructions are satisfied and to prove validity of assumptions and consequents of instructions in every possible chain of instructions.
 For this purpose, a mapping of high-level ISA to RTL has to be provided which, however, requires a manual user intervention.